LafeLabs/thing/sidamo/README.md

 now, on top of mobile edit, i add an edit from localhost to push to github and loop back to open web on pi..

+And again.
+Add on mobile over open web...

 Edit this page by clicking the edit link, then return to scroll by clicking the scroll link.